Rolling Forecasts: A Guide vs. Traditional Budgeting

 Even though the pandemic revealed the glaring weaknesses of annual planning, it’s important not to think about adopting a rolling forecast process as an either/or situation.
 Rolling forecasts and annual plans are better together because they provide a perfect balance between short-term flexibility and long-term goal setting.

 The annual plan remains the cornerstone of the budgeting process.
 It’s the guidepost for where you want the business to go.
-And CFOs must hold themselves (and their companies) accountable to those goals even as they do rolling forecasting.
+And modern CFOs must hold themselves (and their companies) accountable to those goals even as they do rolling forecasting.

 A rolling forecast gives finance teams the kind of real-time insight necessary to provide actionable, strategic insights that guide the business forward.
 And continuous accountability to initial assumptions in the annual plan helps build trust with business stakeholders and investors during board meetings.